Kale Bacon and Egg Sandwich with Garlic Thyme Aioli

 - Be patient!
 Continue whisking until all of the olive oil is combined before adding more.
 This whole process will take about 5 minutes of constant whisking.

-- To assemble the sandwich, put a TBSP of aioli on each slice of tasted bread.
-Top with a handful of sauteed kale, two strips of crisp bacon, and an over easy fried egg.
+- To assemble the sandwich, put a TBSP of aioli on each slice of toasted bread.
+Top with a handful of sautéed kale, two strips of crisp bacon, and an over easy fried egg.

 - Store leftover aioli in an airtight container in the refrigerator for up to 4 days.